tkb-github/attested-conjectures/zetzel.md

 Postmodern textual theory, which concentrates on reception rather than reconstruction, is also valuable, even for classicists.
 Among the most useful works are:

-G. Bornstein and R. Williams, eds.,  *Palimpsest : editorial theory in the humanities*  (1993)
+G. Bornstein and R. Williams, eds.,  *Palimpsest: editorial theory in the humanities*  (1993)

 D. Greetham,  *Theories of the Text*  (1999)